-Table 1 Front Panel Table 1 Front Panel --------------------- --------- ------- -------
+Table 1 Front Panel -----------------------------

-LABEL DESCRIPTION CONSOLE Only connect this port if you want to configure the switch using the command line interface (CLI) via the console port.
-24 10/100 Mbps RJ-45 Ethernet Ports Connect these ports to a computer, a hub, an Ethernet switch or router.
-Gigabit Ethernet/ mini Connect these Gigabit Ethernet ports to high-bandwidth backbone network Ethernet switches or use them to daisy-chain other switches.
-GBIC ports Alternatively, use mini-GBIC transceivers in these slots for fiber-optical connections to backbone Ethernet switches
+PORT DESCRIPTION CONSOLE Only connect this port if you want to configure the switch using the command line interface (CLI) via the console port.
+Eight 10/100 Mbps RJ-45 Ethernet Ports Connect these ports to a computer, a hub, an Ethernet switch or router.
+Gigabit This is not available on ES-2108.
+Ethernet/ mini- GBIC port Connect this Gigabit Ethernet port to high-bandwidth backbone network Ethernet switches.
+Alternatively, use a mini-GBIC transceiver in this slot for fiber-optical connections to backbone Ethernet switches